 No later than 127 days before the auction, the ISO must notify participants regarding whether their delist bids are qualified to participate in the FCA.
 All accepted delist bids are entered into the auction.
 For delist bids excluded from the auction as a result of the Internal Market Monitor's review, the ISO will explain in the notification correspondence the specific reasons for not accepting the bid and the Internal Market Monitor's derivation of an alternate delist price.
-The participant may opt to use this alternate price, subject to applicable market rules and by informing FERC.
+The participant may opt to use this alternate price, subject to applicable market rules and by informing the Federal Energy Regulatory Commission (FERC).
+No later than 7 days after the ISO notifies participants whether or not the Internal Market Monitor accepted their delist bids, participants with a static delist bid may elect to withdraw the bid entirely or submit revised prices for the resource's bid.
+The revised prices for the static delist bids must be equal to or less than the highest price indicated in the initial bid, as approved by the Internal Market Monitor and greater than \$1.00/kW-month.